greje656/Questions/hiz.md

 ## Artifacts

-The weird horizontal stripes we're reported when ssr was enabled in the Stingray editor.
+The weird horizontal stripes were reported when ssr was enabled in the Stingray editor.
 They only revealed themselves for certain resolution (they would appear and disappear as the viewport got resized).
 I started writing some tracing visualization views to help me track each hiz trace event:

 ![](https://github.com/greje656/Questions/blob/master/images/ssr-gif7.gif)

 Using these kinds of debug views I was able to see that for some resolution, the starting position of a ray when traced at half-res happened to be exactly at the edge of a hiz cell.
-Since tracing the hiz structure relies on intersecting the current position of a ray with the bounrady of cell it lies in, it means that we need to do a ray/plane intersection.
+Since tracing the hiz structure relies on intersecting the current position of a ray with the boundary of cell it lies in, it means that we need to do a ray/plane intersection.
 As the numerator of (planes - pos.xy)/dir.xy got closer and closer to zero the solutions for the intersection started to loose precision until it completely fell apart.

 To tackle this problem we snap the origin of each traced rays to the center of a hiz cell: